Jan-Malinowski/AI_minesweeper/README.md

 ✅ Auto-restart & Training Mode – The AI continuously plays, improving with each game.<br>

 🏗️ How It Works<br>
-Game Environment –&emsp;A standard Minesweeper grid is created using Pygame.<br>
+Game Environment – A standard Minesweeper grid is created using Pygame.<br>
-AI Decision Making –&emsp;The AI selects moves randomly at first, then refines its choices using Q-learning.<br>
+AI Decision Making – The AI selects moves randomly at first, then refines its choices using Q-learning.<br>
 Rewards & Punishments:<br>
 &emsp;✅ +10 for revealing a safe cell<br>
 &emsp;✅ +50 for correctly flagging a mine<br>